-I have proudly received support and/or endorsements from the following and thank them for their continued support and kind words:
+I proudly received support and/or endorsements from the following and thank them for their continued support and kind words:

 It is an honor to support Chief Ogden as a candidate for 5th Vice President of the IACP.
 Pat is a dedicated leader with a proven track record as a police Chief of over 12 years.
 Currently he holds several important roles within the profession, one as Chairman of the Delaware Police Chiefs Council, another as President of IACLEA, and lastly, he serves on committees for the IACP.
 Our profession is at one of its most critical points in decades and I couldn’t think of a more professional tested leader then Pat to help the IACP navigate the future of our great association.